City Tours with a Difference

 Explore Rio de Janeiro with a Local Guide

 Accompanied by a local guide, this tour will take you on a journey to see Rio's most famous landmarks.
 The first part of this tour will take you to Sugar Loaf Mountain to take in one of the most breathtaking views of Rio.
-From there you will travel to a typical carioca bar and restaurant in the beautiful Urca neighbourhood, and then on to board the cog railway that climbs the mountain to the statue of Christ the Redeemer, 2.300 foot above sea level.
+From there you will travel to a typical carioca bar and restaurant in the beautiful Urca neighborhood, and then on to board the cog railway that climbs the mountain to the statue of Christ the Redeemer, 2.300 foot above sea level.

 Find out more about our tailor-made vacations to Brazil.